chamsok/CS50-PyConnect/README.md

 - validators: A Python library used to validate data such as email addresses
 - re: A Python library used for regular expressions
 - random: A Python library used to generate random numbers
+- hashlib: A python libray used to hash the password

 Make sure these libraries are installed before running the program.